Collective Noun

 How to Identify Collective Noun in a Sentence?

-1. To identify collective noun in a sentence, look for words that describe a group or collection of something.
+1. First, we should look for words that describe a group or collection of something.

-2. Collective noun are singular in form even though they describe a group of something therefore, check for words that are singular.
+2. Then, we need to look for singular words because collective nouns are singular in form even though they describe a group of something.

-3. Ask yourself whether a word represents a group of something or is it a name of a single object or an item.
+3. The last trick is to ask yourself whether a word represents a group of something or the name of a single object or an item.

 Share Your Feedback